The Five Love Languages: Commercial

 The book sold 8,500 copies in its first year, four times what the publisher expected.
 The following year it sold 17,000, and two years later, 137,000.
 As of 2013 it had spent 297 weeks on the New York Times Best Seller list.

 Scientific

 Scientific studies on the validity of love languages have yielded mixed or inconclusive results, with much research leaning toward refuting the concept.
 Psychologist Julie Schwartz Gottman has cast doubt on the concept of a "primary" love language and the usefulness of insisting on showing or receiving love in only one way.
 A 2006 confirmatory factor analysis study by Nicole Egbert and Denise Polk suggests that the five love languages may have some degree of psychometric validity.

 A 2017 study published in Personal Relationships involving 67 heterosexual couples found limited evidence that synchronized love languages correlated with relationship satisfaction.
+2023 review of the concept of love languages by relationship scientists strongly suggest that this theory lacks empirical support: existing research does not confirm that individuals reliably have a preferred love language, nor that couples who “speak” the same love language consistently experience higher relationship quality.

-Empirical evidence does not strongly support its core claims; lasting love requires a diverse relational behaviors rather than speaking a single preferred language.
+Empirical evidence does not strongly support its core claims; lasting love requires diverse relational behaviors rather than speaking a single preferred language.